top of page

 Why Nutrient Density Matters

 At Wild Fox Provisions, we believe balanced human health begins long before a product ever reaches your hands.
-It starts in the soil — with fertile ground, living microbes, and the complex biological systems that allow plants to grow strong, resilient, and nutrient rich.
+It starts in the soil — with fertile ground, living microbes, and the complex biological systems that allow plants to grow strong, resilient, and nutrient-rich.
 This foundation directly shapes the quality of the hemp we use and, ultimately, how our products support the body’s natural ability to restore balance.

+A growing body of research confirms something many farmers and traditional food cultures have long understood: the way food is grown directly affects how nutritious it is.
 Nutrient density refers to the amount of vitamins, minerals, healthy fats, antioxidants, and beneficial plant compounds in food relative to its calories.
 Nutrient-dense foods give your body more of what it needs per bite, supporting immune function, metabolic health, hormone balance, and long-term resilience.
+You can learn more about nutrient density here: Nutrient Density.

 Recent studies comparing regenerative and conventional farms have found notable differences in nutritional quality: